osnium/bitcraft-preview/README.md

 - **Sandboxie Support**: Parses Sandboxie Plus injected Window Titles `[#] [SandboxName] BitCraft [#]` and labels your preview tiles correctly.
 - **Quick Switching**: Restores minimized windows and reliably brings them to the foreground via a single mouse click.
 - **Hover Zoom**: Hovering over a tile temporarily enlarges it.
 - **Hidden When Active**: Automatically hides the overlay for the game client you are currently focused on (Toggleable).
-(When building yourself as there is no Config yet :^) )

 ## Configuration